 IAN PAUL CUSTER

-Chicago, 2016Recently he appeared in Little Shop of Horrors, here at American Blues Theater.
+Currently he appears in The Columnist, here at American Blues Theater.

 NAMBI E. KELLEY

-Recently reprised his role in Botanic Garden (dir.
-Ann Filmer) with wife Carmen Roman, who directed his award-winning solo performance of This Wonderful Life at North Coast Rep.
+Recently he reprised his role in Botanic Garden with wife Carmen Roman.

-Chicago, 2012Next he appears in Dutchman / TRANSit, here at American Blues Theater.
+Recently he appeared in Dutchman / TRANSit, here at American Blues Theater.

-Chicago, 1997Currently he’s working on four art installations.
-Next he’ll perform “Mr. Potter” & “Clarence” in It’s a Wonderful Life: Live in Chicago, here at American Blues Theater.
+Recently he performed “Mr. Potter” & “Clarence” in It’s a Wonderful Life: Live in Chicago!, here at American Blues Theater.

 Christopher J. Neville

-Currently he is a professor at the University of Minnesota Duluth.
-Next he directs Marvin’s Room for UMD Theatre.
+Currently he is a professor at University of Minnesota Duluth.
+Recently he co-produced 24 Hour Plays – Minneapolis with the Hennepin Theatre Trust.

-Chicago, 2001Recently she appeared in Ripped: The Living Newspaper Festival, here at American Blues Theater.
-She works as an appellate public defender in the Chicagoland area.
+Currently she works as an appellate public defender in the Chicagoland area.

 SARAH E. ROSS

-Chicago, 1998Producing Artistic Director for American Blues Theater.
-Next she’ll direct It’s a Wonderful Life: Live in Chicago!, here at American Blues Theater.
+Artistic Director for American Blues Theater.
+Currently she’s a playwright for Ripped: The Living Newspaper Festival, here at American Blues Theater.